stephen-cloud/c-19-2/docs/reusable-table.md

 ## The best approach

-We think we'll create a new `Component` that has all the code, and pull out the highlighted code above incrementally until there are no references to `Vehicle`.
+We think we'll create a new React `Component` that has all the common table code, and pull out the highlighted code above incrementally until there are no more references to `Vehicle` left in the abstraction.

 Let's do it.